 Government reviews such as the “Accessibility Audit Report of Transport Infrastructure “by the Ministry of Road Transport and Highways (MoRTH, 2023) and NITI Aayog’s “Evaluation of the Accessible India Campaign (2022)” further emphasize the enforcement and monitoring mechanism remain inconsistent across states, aligning with the findings of this review.
 (30)(31)

-4.1 Policy & Practice Gaps:
+4.1 Policy & Practice Gaps

 Inadequate enforcement, inadequate funding, and training gaps.
 One of the researchers identified key gaps as the insufficient implementation of existing accessibility policies.
 While some countries, such as India with the RPwD Act (2016) and South Africa with the National Land Transport Act, have established legal frameworks to provide accessible public transport, enforcement remains inconsistent.